Fenugreek

 Who should not take fenugreek?

-Do not take fenugreek without first talking to your doctor if you have a bleeding or blood clotting disorder or diabetes, or if you are taking any medicines to prevent or treat a blood clotting disorder or diabetes.
+Do not take fenugreek without first talking to your doctor if you have a bleeding or blood clotting imbalance or diabetes, or if you are taking any medicines to prevent or support a blood clotting imbalance or diabetes.
 Fenugreek has been reported to affect blood clotting and blood sugar levels.

 Why does fenugreek make you smell?